-clarifying the topic of restrained eating plus a quiz to determine what kind of eater you are!
+clarifying the topic of restrained eating, a quiz to determine what kind of eater you are and resources to help.

 Our cultural attitudes around food often teach us that there are appropriate times and places to eat.
 The concern with this is that it promotes eating in response to external cues (i.e. a certain time on the clock, eating because you feel sad, eating because you’re bored, eating because the person next to you is, etc.) rather than eating in tune with your internal hunger and fullness signals.

 Occasionally eating in response to external cues (such as during a birthday celebration or in a social setting) is a normal part of having a positive relationship with food.
 Consistently turning to food in response to non-physical cues, however, ultimately starts to erode your ability to hear and listen to your body’s needs.

 The more control we try to exert over our internal needs & signals, the more things begin to go a bit haywire.

 The term coined for individuals who practice this type of control is “restrained eaters.”
 The eating patterns & behaviors of restrained eaters are guided by external cues (usually in an effort to control their weight), rather than their internal signals.

 On the other end of the spectrum are “unrestrained eaters.”
 These are people who rely most heavily on their internal signals to guide their eating behaviors.

 Restrained eaters are often revered in our culture.
 Those who exert external control over their body’s signals, deny their cravings and stick to a limited diet are praised as “strong willed.”

 But here’s the thing: no matter how much willpower you can exert in the short-term, it’s likely that long-term, your biology will win out.